DanielKnafel/Advanced-Programming-2/README.md

 ## Introduction
 In this project we connect to the FlightGear Simulator (fgfs) and provide it with a set of pre-recorded measurements of an airplanes instruments to simulate the original flight.
 We also show a veriety of the airplane's instruments such as altitude, airspeed, pitch-roll-yaw degrees, aileron, elevator and rudder in real-time on the screen.
+***Special features***
+There's additional features in the project:
+1) When we click on points on the graph the playback jumps to this specific episode and starts to play from this moment.
+2) There's a red vertical line moving on graphs showing the location of current points in accordance with the playing playback.

 ## Video link
 https://www.youtube.com/watch?v=vH_aki95r3I